-The main visible effect is the plastic will appear chalky and will fade.
+The main visible effect is that the plastic will appear chalky and fade.
 The surface of the plastic becomes brittle.
-This usually only effects the surface layer of the material and usually does not extent beyond a 0.5mm depth.
+This usually only affects the surface layer of the material and usually does not extend beyond a 0.5mm depth.
 However, stress concentrations caused by the highly brittle nature of some plastics may well lead to complete failure.

 Title: In what ways does UV affect plastic?

 Description: The visible affects of UV damaged polymers.